Chair Informatics 19

 Florian Matthes holds the chair Software Engineering for Business Information Systems at Technische Universität München.
 The current focus of his research is on technologies driving the digital transformation of enterprises and societies: Enterprise architecture management, service platform and ecosystem modelling, collaborative model-based working environments and semantic analysis of legal texts (LexAlyze).

-As advisor of the software architecture working group of the Gesellschaft für Informatik, member of the advisory board of the Ernst Denert-Stiftung für Software Engineering and organizer of several workshops and conferences in the area of enterprise architecture he puts special emphasis on the cooperation between practitioners and scientists in informatics and information systems.
+As member of the Münchner Kreis, member of the advisory board of the Ernst Denert-Stiftung für Software Engineering , advisor of the software architecture working group of the Gesellschaft für Informatik and initiator and organizer of two workshop and conference series in the area of enterprise architecture he puts special emphasis on the cooperation between practitioners and scientists in informatics and information systems.